DIY-able/MqttTinyController/README.md

 https://github.com/DIY-able/MqttTimerFunction

 # Notification issues on Mobile app
 Similar to scheduling, notifications should not be the responsibility of the microcontroller.
 Many mobile MQTT apps include notification features, they keep a set of in-memory values.
-However, it is possible the app resets those values to default (such as NULL) caused by unknown reasons such as network interruption, it could result in FALSE POSITIVE notifications when "value is changed" is detected.
+However, it is possible the app resets those values to default (such as NULL) caused by unknown reasons such as network interruption, it could result in FALSE POSITIVE notifications when "value is changed".
 To address this issue, MqttTinyController sends a JSON notification message to the MQTT broker, for example, {"NOTIFY": {"GP1", 1"}} when there is a real hardware change on GP1.
 You can configure which GPIO has notifications enabled, see 'gpio_pins_for_notification' parameter in config file.
 With this JSON response, you can enable notification (if your mobile app supports that) and send notification based on this JSON message/payload.

        notification_keyname = "NOTIFY"                 # Response in JSON, e.g. {"NOTIFY": {"GP16": 1, "GP17": 0}}
        gpio_pins_for_notification = {0, 1, 16, 17}     # Only send notification when GPIO values are changed